 Shares of registered investment companies are valued at quoted market prices which represent the net asset value of shares held by the Plan at year-end.
+Common collective trust funds are valued using the net asset value quoted on a private market; however the unit price is based on underlying investments which are traded on an active market.
 Equity securities are valued at fair value using quoted market prices.
 Investments in money market funds are stated at cost, which approximates fair value.
 Reinvested income, accrued interest and dividends are reflected as additions to the cost basis of the investments.
 Investment transactions are recorded on a trade-date basis.